-If you’re reading this, you’re probably a resource or project manager or even a team lead in a hurry to put together a resource plan.
+If you’re reading this, you’re probably a skilled resource manager or a team lead in a hurry to put together a resource plan.

 Instead of making you scroll through several sections explaining the basics of resource planning, we’re going to assume you know about them already and skip to giving you the resource plan templates right away.